Anthonytesla02/FormBuilder/DEPLOYMENT.md

 The app is configured with these key files:

 - `vercel.json`: Deployment configuration
-- `api/index.py`: Serverless function entry point
+- `wsgi.py`: WSGI entry point for Vercel
-- `main.py`: Flask app entry point
+- `app.py`: Flask app with all routes and configuration
+- `requirements-vercel.txt`: Dependencies for Vercel
 - `.env.example`: Template for environment variables

 ## Database Initialization